margaridav27/feup-sdle/exam summary.md

 Replication is used to enhance the performance of the system, not the reliability

 ## Quorum Consensus

+I highly recommend reading the section 7.5.3 of van Steen and Tanenbaum, Distributed Systems, 3rd Ed., which can be found [here](https://www.pdfdrive.com/distributed-systems-3rd-edition-d189433770.html)

 **Quorum** is a set of replicas